CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 ### Task 2: Enable Monitoring using Insights

+In this task, you enable monitoring for the Azure Arc–connected server by configuring Azure Monitor Insights with a new Data Collection Rule (DCR) linked to your Log Analytics workspace, allowing performance and dependency data collection.

 1. Navigate to Azure Arc from the Azure portal search window, select **SEA-SVR2** Azure Arc machine, and open the **SEA-SVR2** Arc machine.

     ![](../Media/azm9-29.png)